karrigen/Toyota-Corolla-Service-DIY/README.md

 **Warning**

-* Coolant could be very hot!
+* Coolant could be very hot
-* It could be hard to reach the drain port.
+* It could be hard to reach the drain port
-* Take several cycles with radiator cleaner to flush thoroughly.
+* Take several cycles with radiator cleaner to flush thoroughly

 [![](http://img.youtube.com/vi/g8YZF5cW7-A/0.jpg)](http://www.youtube.com/watch?v=g8YZF5cW7-A "")